Discover the Brazilian jungle aboard a traditional river boat, sailing from Manaus to Anavilhanas

-Installed on a typical cruise boat of this region, as charming as it is comfortable and sailing up the river is the best way to visit this part of the Amazon.
+Traveling on a cruise boat typical of this region, as charming as it is comfortable is the best way to visit this part of the Amazon.

-These boats are reminiscent in their design of the paddlewheel boats on the Mississippi in the time of Tom Sawyer.
-They are characterized by their relatively flat bottoms to pass everywhere, as well in the dry season as during the rains between December and May / June.
+These boats are reminiscent in their design of the paddlewheel boats on the Mississippi in the story of Tom Sawyer.
+They are characterized by their relatively flat bottoms to enable them to pass shallower parts of the river in the dry season as well as during the rains between December and May / June.
 They also have the same shape with 1 or 2 decks.
 Walkways run around each deck to allow access to common areas and individual cabins.
-There is also a large covered terrace, ideal to install hammocks and to contemplate the landscape which offers a large ventilated and shaded space very appreciated during the hottest hours of the day.
-Depending on the number of passengers travelling together, the boats we choose for this package contain 2 to 5 cabins.
+There is also a large covered terrace, which offers a ventilated and shaded space very appreciated during the hottest hours of the day.
+Depending on the number of passengers traveling together, the boats we choose for this package contain 2 to 5 cabins.
 All cabins have double beds and often a single bunk above, convenient for storing your luggage.
-Each room has its own bathroom and air conditioning for comfortable nights.
+Each room has its own bathroom and air conditioning for comfortable and restful nights.

-Near the Anavilhanas, in the heart of the Do Jau National Park, the Rio Negro widens, measuring 27kms wide.
+Near the Anavilhanas, in the heart of the Do Jau National Park, the Rio Negro widens, measuring 27kms across.
 The river water runs around 400 green islands topped with lush vegetation in the heart of the jungle.
 This freshwater archipelago is the largest on earth and the largest ecological conservation area in the Amazon.
-A unique setting, reserved for a privileged few and that you will discover by joining the Lake Acajatuba where you will stop.
-In the dry season, the islands are surrounded by fine sandy beaches while in the rainy season they disappear under water, and only the tree branches emerge and remind you of their existence.
+A unique setting, reserved for a privileged few who have had the chance to come here.
+You will explore it before joining the Lake Acajatuba where you will stop.
+In the dry season, the islands are surrounded by fine sandy beaches while in the rainy season they disappear under water, only the tree branches emerge above the surface.

 The ecosystem of this region is incredibly rich, with dozens of bird species, fish, and also monkeys and reptiles.
-This formidable reservoir of biodiversity makes it easier to see the local fauna which is generally very discreet.
+This extreme level of biodiversity makes it easier to see the local fauna which is generally very discreet.

-For example, cassava, the local staple food which is both a source of life and death and is of such great importance that it is the subject of many cults in the local indigenous tribes.
+For example, cassava, the local staple food is both a source of life and death and is of such great importance that it is revered by many cults in the local indigenous tribes.
 You will discover all its secrets during visits to the local villages.
-You will be shown how these deadly tubers if eaten raw, become a food that is added to almost all the local cuisine once treated appropriately.
-This is an exciting demonstration of these once so called primitive’s knowledge of their surroundings.
-Once you have discovered the ingenious technique used, you will appreciate all the work done over the generations to adapt to one of the most inhospitable and yet rich environments on Earth.
+Here you will be shown how if eaten raw, cassava tubers are deadly.
+When treated properly it becomes a food that is added to almost all of the local cuisine.
+This is an exciting demonstration of how these once so called “primitive people” are real experts of their surroundings .
+Once you have discovered the ingenious techniques used, you will appreciate all the work done over the generations to adapt to one of the most inhospitable and yet rich environments on Earth.
 You will also see demonstrations of the arts and crafts of these forest inhabitants.

-At nightfall, you will quickly realize that it is a different Amazon waking up, that of the nyctalopic animals.
-Enjoy a night time canoe ride on the Rio Negro waters to explore with your local nocturnal wildlife guide.
-Snakes, crocodiles, owls and frogs come out after dark.
-Once spotted with electric lamps, specimens of these hard-to-see species freeze, hypnotized by the lights, which makes them easier to observe and gives you plenty of time to immortalize these encounters.
+At nightfall, you will quickly realize that another Amazonian world is only starting to wake.
+Enjoy a night time canoe ride on the Rio Negro waters, to discover the nocturnal wildlife with your guide.
+Snakes, crocodiles, owls, frogs and many more surprises only come out after dark!
+Once spotted with lamps, specimens of these “hard-to-see” and rare species become fixated by the light, which makes them easier to observe and gives you plenty of time to enjoy these encounters.

-The Rio Negro has many species of fish which is a gift for the locals who live off fishing.
-You can share a little of this local life during a piranha fishing trip, there are lots of piranhas in this river!
+The Rio Negro contains many species of fish which is why the locals mostly live from fishing.
+You can share a little of this local life on a piranha fishing trip.
 Although you have to be careful of their particularly sharp teeth, they are easy to fish and very tasty!

-Finally, one of the highlights of this cruise on Rio Negro will be meeting the pink dolphins: the complicity that humans can establish with this playful marine mammal is a magical experience.
+Finally, one of the highlights of this cruise on Rio Negro will be meeting the pink dolphins: the relationship that humans can establish with this playful marine mammal is a magical experience.

 Visit the biggest town of Amazonia : Manaus

-Where the dark waters of the Rio Negro meet the milky waters of the Amazon, they mix slowly creating extraordinary patterns for several kilometres along the river.
+This is where the dark waters of the Rio Negro meet the milky waters of the Amazon, they run side by side creating extraordinary patterns for several kilometres along the river.

-Manaus is full of contrasts.
-An enclave of modern humanity in the middle of the jungle, it is the living image of the combination of nature and culture that governs Western culture.
+Manaus is a city full of contrasts.
+An enclave of modern humanity in the middle of the jungle, it is a living image of the combination of nature and culture.
 Originally, almost 350 years ago, a modest fort was built on the banks of the Amazon to prevent any attempt to invade this region by the Spanish and Dutch.
-Until the first half of the nineteenth century, it was no more than a small town lost in the heart of the Amazon jungle almost 1700kms from the Atlantic Ocean.
+Until the first half of the nineteenth century, it was no more than a small town lost in the heart of the jungle almost 1700kms from the Atlantic Ocean.
 It was the destination for explorers and workers going up the mythical Amazon looking for fortune and adventure.
 But everything changed with the discovery of vulcanization, the process that transforms local rubber tree sap into precious rubber.